 12.004 Human Trafficking Training.

 12.004.01 The Commission will establish a required training program for all employees of the gaming industry.
 Training will take into account suggestions made by the Nebraska Human Trafficking Task Force.
 Each Gaming Facility will also display posters and other human trafficking literature and assistance throughout the Gaming Facility as directed by the Commission.

+12.005 Smoking Regulations.

+12.005.01 Gaming Facilities are subject to the requirements of the Nebraska Clean Indoor Act, Neb.
+Rev. Stat. §71-5716 and §71-5717 35